ludvigknutsmark/OPAQUE_POC/README.md

-# OPAQUE PAKE Protocol Proof-of-concept
+# OPAQUE PAKE Protocol Proof-Of-Concept

 ## OBVIOUSLY DON'T USE THIS IS PRODUCTION